Canon 1Ds Mark II vs Olympus E-PL3

 - More compact: Is smaller (110x64mm vs 156x158mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 902g or 74 percent) and is thus easier to take along.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was introduced into a lower priced category (93 percent cheaper at launch).

 - More modern: Reflects 6 years and 9 months of technical progress since the 1Ds Mark II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark II comes out slightly ahead of the E-PL3 (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark II emerges as the winner of the contest (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1Ds Mark II and the Olympus E-PL3 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.